Clam Sentinel

 INSTALLATION

 ClamWin must be installed/configured on the computer before Clam Sentinel can be installed.
-If you have an old version of Clam Sentinel, the installation setup will remind you to stop and exit that version before continuing.
-The new installation will keep your old configuration settings.
+The Clam Sentinel installation setup will remind you to stop and exit an old version of Sentinel during installation.
+The new installation will keep your old Clam Sentinel configuration settings and add any new settings needed.

-You should use C:\Program Files\ClamSentinel for the installation folder.
-If your download file is a ClamSentinel.exe file, download or copy the .exe file to this folder and click on it to install.
-If your download file is a zipped file, unzip it to this same folder, and click on the ClamSentinel.exe file to install.
-If your unzip program tells you that a file is already in the folder, tell it to replace the old file and all files.
-During installation, select Run on startup if it is offered, so that Clam Sentinel will start in real-time mode on your computer.
-Select to use the program for all users if asked during the install.
+You should use C:\Program Files\ClamSentinel for the Sentinel installation directory.
+If your Clam Sentinel download file is the ClamSentinel.exe file, download or copy the .exe file to this directory and click on it to install.
+If your Sentinel download file is a zipped file, unzip it to this same directory, and click on the ClamSentinel.exe file to install.
+If your unzip program tells you that a file is already in the directory, tell it to replace the old file and all files.
+During installation, select Run on startup if it is offered, so that Sentinel will start in real-time mode on your computer.
+Select to use Sentinel for all users if asked during the install.

 You must stop and exit Clam Sentinel before installing a new version of ClamWin.
-Be sure to re-start after ClamWin is installed.
+Be sure to start Clam Sentinel after the new ClamWin version is installed.

 Language Support

-Clam Sentinel automatically supports the default language on the computer if it is English, French, Italian, Japanese, German, Spanish, Polish, Russian, Portuguese, Bulgarian, Dutch or Azeri.
-English is the default for all other languages.
-You can force Clam Sentinel to use any of the default languages by adding a row to the Sentinel .ini configuration file like this: Language = French.
+Clam Sentinel automatically supports the default language on the computer if it is English, French, Italian, Japanese, German, Spanish, Polish, Russian, Portuguese, Bulgarian, Azeri, Dutch, Indonesian, Hindu, and Galician.
+English is used as the default for all other languages.
+You can force Sentinel to use any of these languages by adding a row to the Sentinel .ini configuration file like this: Language = French.
 Do not use a period.
-Lines in the .ini file without a semicolon at the start are active configurations.
+Lines in the .ini file without a semicolon at the start are active.
 All other lines are just explanations.

-If you would like to help the Clam Sentinel project by translating it into a new language, download this file: http://clamsentinel.cvs.sourceforge.net/viewvc/clamsentinel/ClamSentinel/Languages.txt from the web and then do the translation and send the translation file to: dynclient@users.sourceforge.net
+If you would like to help the Clam Sentinel project by translating the program into a new language, download this file: http://clamsentinel.cvs.sourceforge.net/viewvc/clamsentinel/ClamSentinel/Languages.txt from the web and then do the translation and send the translation file to: dynclient@users.sourceforge.net

 Uninstalling

-You can uninstall Clam Sentinel from the Windows Start menu, by selecting Start, All Programs, Clam Sentinel, You can also uninstall via the Windows Control Panel or via the Uninstall program in the Clam Sentinel directory.
+You can uninstall Clam Sentinel from the Windows Start menu, by selecting Start, All Programs, Clam Sentinel.
+You can also uninstall via the Windows Control Panel or via the Uninstall program in the Sentinel directory.

 SETTINGS OPTIONS